microsoft/azure-devops-symbols/README.md

 "x_microsoft_symbol_client_key":"583f03be-8580-4934-bb55-d3d0460a7921",
 ```

-Reminder: for the non-`sourceMappingUrl`-stamping flavor, the <uniqueId> must be a SHA-256 hash of the Javascript file's content.
+> Reminder: for the no-`sourceMappingUrl`-stamping flavor, the <uniqueId> must be a SHA-256 hash of the Javascript file's content.

 ## 2. Uploading symbols
 You can use the standard [PublishSymbols](https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/symbols?view=azure-devops) task to upload symbols.